-I have included a short excerpt of an argument he was having with a couple of men he met on the mountain where he (his spirit body) remained after the fall.
+On the post link below, I have included a short excerpt of an argument he was having with a couple of men he met on the mountain where he (his spirit body) remained after the fall.
 Though he knew Mo and Eli before they departed earth, he has no idea who they are now, nor do they tell him; at least not until the fifth novel.
 The argument was on life after death.
 Because of losing his parents at an early age, James still fears death even though he is not yet aware of how much it affected him.

 June 1, 2020

 I had a dream, which was not at all a dream